 Zip-Zap Crazy Fast!

 It's a hazardous tower!
 Monsters roam, spikes are always going to hurt, and some rocks will spit out a dart in the style of Rick Dangerous.
 Thankfully, these aren't crowding the levels and only help to make the game challenging rather than impossible.
-However, I cannot speak for the later levels - blame my lacking skills for that!
+However, I cannot speak for the later levels - blame my lack of skills for that!

-Thankfully, there are helpful parts of the tower we can use to assist us: some blocks only appear after passing through their placeholder.
+Thankfully, there are helpful parts of the tower to assist us: some blocks only appear after passing through their placeholder.
 Arrowed areas allow you to pass through, but only in the direction that they are pointing.
 Angled panels will throw you around the tower without any control.
 Useful but how will you stop?

 Take a look at my video recording to see how well this game plays.
 Tell me it isn't fun zooming through the levels at a speed that puts Sonic to shame?
 Also, my video shows how I finally sussed out level 10 (slow brain!) but then I made a stupid blunder and died right before completing it...
 Enjoy!!